What Are The Characteristics Of An Introverted Personality

 If you have a few moments to spare, you won’t initiate a call to gossip, just to pass the time away.
 You won’t even proactively initiate texts or emails, but just rather respond to them.

-You avoid situations or jobs which requires you to engage in such outreach, such as a salesperson, or becoming a telemarketing representative.
+You avoid situations or jobs which requires you to engage in such outreach, such as a salesperson.
 Computer programming is more your thing.
 You don’t like to be evaluated or be proactive.

 The Advantages Of Being An Introvert